-- i) For all three data points, the PM CEMS response value can be no greater that the greatest PM CEMS response value used to develop the correlation curve. - ii) For two of the three data points, the PM CEMS response value must lie within the PM CEMS output range used to develop the correlation curve. - At least two of the three sets of PM CEMS and Reference Method measurements must fall within the same specified area on a graph of the correlation regression line as required for the RCA and described in paragraph (5)(iii).
+- i) For all three data points, the PM CEMS response value can be no greater that the greatest PM CEMS response value used to develop the correlation curve. - ii) For two of the three data points, the PM CEMS response value must lie within the PM CEMS output range used to develop the correlation curve. - At least two of the three sets of PM CEMS and Reference Method measurements must fall within the same specified area on a graph of the correlation regression line as required for the RCA and described in paragraph (5)(lii).
 "The specific area on the graph of the correlation regression line is defined by two lines parallel to the correlation regression line, offset at a distance of ±25% of the numerical emission limit value from the correlation regression line.

-The Procedure 2 10.4(6)(iii) criteria was not met.
-All three Reference Method samples were less than 25% of the permit limit on the correlation regression line.
-Testing results are located in Table 1 "Unit 6 PM CEMS RRA Results" and Table 2 "Unit 6 PM CEMS RRA - Summary Graph)."
+All the requirements were successfully met.
+Testing results are in Table 1 "Unit 6 PM CEMS RRA Results" and Table 2 "Unit 6 PM CEMS RRA - Summary Graph)."
 Testing of the PM CEM will be repeated following corrective action by the facility.